 This new portrait had a better reception than Austin’s version.
 People thought the portrait was more realistic and her gaze was more relaxed.

 An unissued 50p note

 In the late 1960s, the Bank of England proposed a new 10 shilling note as the first in a new series.
-The portrait showed the Queen wearing the hat and robes of the Order of the Garter.
+The portrait showed HM Queen Elizabeth II wearing the hat and robes of the Order of the Garter.

 It soon became clear that the British currency would change from pounds, shillings and pence to the decimal system of 100 pennies in the pound.
 So designers changed the denomination to its equivalent decimal value, 50 pence.

 Instead, a 50p coin was created as part of the new system of decimal coinage.
 Ten shilling notes were withdrawn in 1970, and the 50p note was never issued.